 Fasting will transform your prayer life.
 But let me state the obvious: fasting is tough.

 No healthy person likes missing a meal (in fact, if you’re someone who misses a lot of meals due to unhealthy body image issues, you probably shouldn’t fast).
 Combine that with the fact that fasting will put you in touch with your truest motives and it is no wonder we avoid it so religiously (pun intended).

-Through fasting and prayer, the Holy Spirit can transform our lives, our families, our churches, our leaders, our communities, our country, our world.
-It isn’t about forcing God’s hand but finding where he is at work so we can join him.
+What if fasting is how our tribe moves from spiritual sloth to a great awakening?
+Fasting and prayer are not about forcing God’s hand but finding where he is at work so we can join him.
 God said, “When you seek me with all your heart, I will be found by you” (Jeremiah 29:13, 14).
 When a person sets aside something important to concentrate on the work of praying, they are demonstrating that they mean business, that they are seeking God with all their heart.

-Wondering if there is anything left to be done with this anxious season?
-Or are we sunk?
-Nope.
+This is not a call to a specific day and time, but to a posture and purpose.
+I’m calling on those who follow Jesus to start taking him at his word.
+Are we hungry enough yet to see God do a new thing that we’ll miss a meal, humble ourselves and pray?
+Folks, this is an anxious season but we are not sunk.
+We will not “melt in fear” as the Israelites did over and over.
 We are not victims.
-We are people with access to the power that raised Lazarus from the dead.
+We are people ready for revival, with access to the power that raised Lazarus from the dead.
 Some are tired of hearing Christians say, “All I know to do is pray.”
-But what if that is exactly what God is waiting for?
+What if that is exactly what God is waiting for?
 What if a torrent of prayer is not our last hope, but our best hope?

 Fast and pray.
 Seek God’s face.
 And may God richly bless all of us who seek to serve Him in the world.